nebulae1/cosinestangent/src/pages/blog/2024-sitecore-symposium.md

 <img src="/images/Symposium\Screenshot_20241130-162827_Sitecore Symposium 2024.webp" class="image" alt="Notifications"/>

 ## Accenture and Avanade
 The main reason I was there.
 Everyone knows this has been a tough year for IT professionals and teams that put together these mega ecommerce platforms.
-When I found an opportunity for Avanade in Singapore I was intregued but didn't think I would be eligible living in Vermont, about as far away from Singapore as I could imagine.
+When I found an opportunity for Avanade in Singapore I was intrigued but didn't think I would be eligible living in Vermont, about as far away from Singapore as I could imagine.
 I was shocked when about 2 weeks later HR reached out to me about the same opportunity!
 A great friend and previous (and now current!) coworker, Scott Young, introduced me to all the right people, some I already had known.
 After spending the week with both teams, I knew I would not just fit in, but that I would thrive.

 ## Finally Offer Time!
 I will always remember that moment.
 Midnight.
 At the bar.
 With Scott and my new friends.
 I thought I would take a moment to check emails.
 Yes, I am pretty much always working, even when I am having fun.
 There it was only a couple emails down, LIKE ROY KENT I SCORED MY OWN GOOOOOOOAAAAAAAAL.
 It was magical.
 It couldn't have been with better people.
 All while drinking "Rootbeer floats" at a college dive bar.
 Yes, they were delicious and everyone was drinking them.